 Remember that one day when you could wake up without an alarm?
 When you would get your favorite bowl of cereal and sit between the hours of 8 and 12?
 This is a blog dedicated to the greatest time of our childhood: Saturday mornings.
 The television programs you watched, the memories attached to them, and maybe introducing you to something you didn't realize existed.
 Updated every weekend.

-performing a routine that relied on their interactions instead of the planned
+Martin, performing a routine that relied on their interactions instead of

-skits that other comedy teams utilized.
-Their popularity grew throughout the
+the planned skits that other comedy teams utilized.
+Their popularity grew

 A nutty professor.

 By 1950, Martin and

 Lewis were the stars of their own films and made 14 together at Paramount.